jasonselvakumar/Automatic-Silent-App/README.md

 •	Can select remote location

-•	When one goes into prayer room, mobile will be silent automatically & when he goes outside of the prayer room , mobile will be set to normal mode
+•	When one goes into College Campus, mobile will be silent automatically & when he goes outside of the prayer room , mobile will be set to normal mode

 •	Silent rule can be set based on time or location